TWARDOCICE, POLAND (formerly HARPERSDORF, SILESIA, GERMANY)

 The Schwenkfelders were considered heretics and denied burial in a church cemetery because of their religious beliefs.
 The bodies were taken to the cemetery by night with no more than a prayer – no tolling of the church bell, no music, no procession.
 The Viehweg Monument in Harpersdorf, erected in 1863, remembers those Schwenkfelder ancestors who were buried in the cattle paths (a sign of disgrace) of Probsthain, Harpersdorf, Armenruh, Langneundorf, and Lauterseiffen.

-The Viehweg Monument will soon be celebrating its 150th Anniversary in Twardocice (Harpersdorf).
-This memorial to our Schwenkfelder ancestors, nearly destroyed and miraculously saved during World War II, was fully restored in 2002 and re-dedicated in 2003.
+The Viehweg Monument in Twardocice (Harpersdorf) celebrated its 150th Anniversary in 2013.
+This memorial to our Schwenkfelder ancestors, nearly destroyed during World War II, was fully restored in 2002 and re-dedicated in 2003.
 At that time, a translation stone was added, providing English and Polish language versions of the German language text.

 GRODZIEC, POLAND (formerly GRODITZBERG, SILESIA, GERMANY)